 Cemal Kafadar is the Vehbi Koç Professor of Turkish Studies at Harvard University.
 Prof. Kafadar is interested in the social and cultural history of the Middle East and southeastern Europe in the late medieval/early modern era.
 He teaches courses on Ottoman history, urban space, travel, popular culture, history and cinema.

 Ousmane Kane, a scholar of Islamic studies and comparative and Islamic politics, joined Harvard Divinity School in July 2012 as the first Prince Alwaleed Bin Talal Professor of Contemporary Islamic Religion and Society at HDS.
 Since 2002, he was an associate professor of international and public affairs at Columbia University’s School of International and Public Affairs.
 He is a member of a number of professional organizations, including the African Studies Association of North America and the Council for the Development of Social and Economic Research in Africa.
 Kane studies the history of Islamic religious institutions and organizations since the eighteenth century, and he is engaged in documenting the intellectual history of Islam in Africa.

 His areas of interest include economic development, finance, education, political economy, institutions, and contract theory/mechanism design.
 His research combines extensive fieldwork, rigorous empirical analysis, and microeconomic theory to answer questions that are motivated by and engage with policy.
 His recent work ranges from understanding market failures in emerging financial markets to examining the private education market in low-income countries.

 Tarek Masoud is the Sultan of Oman Associate Professor of International Relations at Harvard University’s John F. Kennedy School of Government.
 He is a 2009 Carnegie Scholar, a term member of the Council on Foreign Relations, a member of the editorial board of the Journal of Democracy, and the recipient of grants from the National Science Foundation and the Paul and Daisy Soros foundation, among others.
-He holds an AB from Brown and a PhD from Yale, both in political science.
+His research focuses on the role of religion in the Muslim world’s political development.